contensis/image-api/introduction/caching.md

 ## Problem with caching

 Sometimes caching can be too aggressive which results in changes made to resources not being visible to the browser.
-This can be especially frustrating for images when you are expecting a visual change to be apparent.
+This can be especially frustrating when replacing images to make a visual change.
+In order to avoid these issues the amount of time a resource is cached needs to be considered carefully and cache busting techniques need to be in place.

 ## Standard image cache - 1 day